-- A. Student/Teacher Conference

-- B. Formal meeting between student and supervisor to address behavior and understand consequences.

-- C. Parent Teacher Conference

-- D. Removal from classroom by Teacher (4 removals in one semester will require a formal parent conference and may lead to an inschool suspension).

-- E. Restorative Practice

-- F. In school suspension

-- G. Principal's suspension (1- 5 days)

-- H. Superintendent's suspension (6 days or more)
+BCSD Code of Conduct Supports & Consequences Chart Level II Response Range of Possible Disciplinary Actions A. Student/Teacher Conference B. Formal meeting between student and supervisor to address behavior and understand consequences.
+C. Parent - Teacher Conference D. Removal from classroom by Teacher (4 removals in one semester will require a formal parent conference and may lead to an in-school suspension).
+E. Restorative Practice F. In school suspension G. Principal's suspension (1- 5 days) H. Superintendent's suspension (6 days or more)